jucacrispim/toxicbuild/docs/source/slave_ui.rst

 On demand slaves
 ++++++++++++++++

-To save on build costs you can use an on demnad slave, that is, the host where the slave is installed is started when needed and stopped when all builds are done.
+To save on build costs you can use an on demand slave, that is, the host where the slave is installed is started when needed and stopped when all builds are done.
 Currently this is only supported with amazon ec2 instances.